Inca Trail to Machu Picchu Extended Package

 Wildland works with a team of 15-25 porters, mainly from two different villages: Willoq and Cuyo Grande, both located in the Sacred Valley of Peru.
 The ages of our porter team ranges from 20 to 55 years old.
 Our porter team is made up of farmers, meaning their main job is farming and the porter work is to supplement income.
 They grow crops such as potatoes, lima beans, peas, corn and also raise livestock such as cows, sheep, llamas, and alpacas.

-Porters try to work 2-3 treks per month.
-Each trip lasts for 4 days, so they are away from their families and farm duties between 8 and 12 days each month.
+Porters aim to work 2-3 treks per month.
+Each trek lasts for 4 days, so they are away from their families and farm duties between 8 and 12 days each month.
 They prefer to visit with their families, rest, and catch up on farm duties between treks, usually for 4-5 days.
-They choose when they want to be available for any given trek or set of dates.
+They choose when they want to be available for any given trek.

 What do we provide Porter staff?

 We believe that the main ingredient for any successful trip is keeping not only our guests safe and happy, but also our staff.
-Without one it is impossible for us to have the other.
-With that said, we have created a set of standards to ensure the safety and happiness of our porter team.
+We have created a set of standards to ensure the safety and happiness of our porter team.

 • All porters are provided health insurance.
 It is purchased through a private company to ensure they are covered for any health-related issues while working for us.
-During a trek our lead guides are in close contact with all our staff to ensure safety and wellness of the entire team.
+During a trek, our lead guides is in close contact with all our staff to ensure safety and wellness of the entire team.
 Any illness or injury to our staff is treated equal to and as importantly as any illness or injury to our guests.
-All lead guides are trained in wilderness first aid and can properly assist any staff or guest in emergencies or in the case of illness or injury.
+All lead guides are trained in wilderness first aid and can properly assist any staff or guest in the case of illness or injury.
 First aid kits are carried and readily available for staff, the same as they are for guests.

 • We provide staff all the gear needed to keep them warm and safe during treks.
 This includes sleeping bags, sleeping pads, shelter/tent, warm fleece jackets, hiking pants, hiking shoes, hats, backpacks and a brace used for extra back support.